zotoio/sls-lambda-opa/README.md

 This will compile the go files, and then deploy 3 Lambdas and associated API gateway.
 - opacheck (the authorizer)
 - gold target (accessible to gold role only (?role=gold)
-- silver target (accessible to sivler and gold roles
+- silver target (accessible to silver and gold roles)

 ## Test
 Tail logs as below in one shell, and then use some of the following: